 Spousal support is a means to assure that, in a divorce, the spouse with the least amount of income will be compensated enough to allow a standard of living comparable to what they are accustomed to.
 A more familiar name for spousal support is alimony.
 In California divorce law, alimony is not automatically instituted.
 And, if the court does grant it, there is no specific formula used to calculate the amount as there is with child support.

-You will need the talents of an experienced California spousal support attorney like those at Garwood Family Law and Mediation.
+You will need the talents of an experienced San Diego spousal support attorney like those at Garwood Reeves.
 This is your future that is being decided here and we believe your future is something that should be handled with great care.
 And, our advocacy and concern for your well-being does not end when alimony is granted.
 We will be available to you in the event that your spousal support orders need modification due to a remarriage or a change in income on the part of either party.
-Please call us today to set up an appointment with our knowledgeable California divorce lawyer.
+Please call us today to set up an appointment with our knowledgeable San Diego spousal support lawyer.
 We are here to make sure your case comes to a satisfying conclusion.